crizant/highlight_text/README.md

 ## 1.2.0 Breaking changes

-`enableCaseSensitive` renamed to `matchCase` to be clearer about what it does
+`enableCaseSensitive` renamed to `matchCase` to be clearer about what it does.

 ```dart
 TextHighlight(